sourcebots/docs/docs/programming/arduino.md

 pin_value = robot.arduino.pins[4].digital_value
 ```

-Some external switches may require a pull up resistor,
+Some external switches may require a pull up resistor.
-`GPIOPinMode.INPUT_PULLUP`, is the same as INPUT but also enables an internal [pull-up
+`GPIOPinMode.INPUT_PULLUP`, is the same as `INPUT` but also enables an internal [pull-up
 resistor](https://learn.sparkfun.com/tutorials/pull-up-resistors).

 ``` python